 In this one-day Marbella itinerary, you will get the opportunity to soak in the best of the city and explore the different areas of central Marbella.

-From the bustling Marbella Old Town to the upscale Puerto Banus where you can hang out among the rich and wealthy, there is something for everyone.
+From the bustling Marbella Old Town to the upscale Puerto Banus where you can hang out among the rich and famous, there is something for everyone.
+I’ve been to Marbella plenty of times, so I’ve made sure to include the best in this itinerary.

 Read on to find out what to see in Marbella in one day to get a taste of everything during your short visit.